KEINOS/whereami/README.md

 # WhereAmI

-"`whereami`" is a simple **command line utility that displays your current global/public IP address**; works on macOS, Linux and Windows.
+`whereami` is a simple **command line utility that displays your current global/public IP address**; works on macOS, Linux and Windows.

-Useful for finding out the ephemeral (current external) IP address.
+Useful for finding out the ephemeral (current external) IPv4 address.

 ```shellsession
 $ whereami